-- THL 103.
-Introductory Topics in Theology (3) An introduction to critical reflection on faith, through a focus on some particular theme, issue or problem in one of the areas of theological study (biblical, historical, moral, pastoral, systematic).
-The narrow focus of this course does not require and does not replace THL 101/190. - THL 221.
+THL 221.
 Ritual & Worship (3) P/H A study of Christian worship and its central role in the life of the Church through an historical analysis of sacred time, church architecture, ritual structures, and popular piety.
-Prerequisite: THL 101. - THL 231.
+Prerequisite: THL 101.
+THL 231.
 Old Testament Survey (3) B An introduction to modern scriptural studies and methodology in the context of a survey of the Old Testament.
-Prerequisite: THL 101. - THL 232.
-Formation of the Gospels (3) (W) B An introduction to the historical-critical study of the Gospels comparing and contrasting the Gospels of Matthew, Mark, and Luke in their origins, styles, and major themes.
-Prerequisite: THL 101. - THL 241.
-Sin and Forgiveness (3) S/M/P An investigation of the Christian vision of the fullness of human life, of how this is broken by sin (both personal and social), and of the ways in which reconciliation can be achieved.
-Prerequisite: THL 101. - THL 242.
+Prerequisite: THL 101.

+THL 232.
+Formation of the Gospels (3) (W) B An introduction to the historicalcritical study of the Gospels comparing and contrasting the Gospels of Matthew, Mark, and Luke in their origins, styles, and major themes.
+Prerequisite: THL 101.

+THL 242.
 Catholicism (3) S/H An overview of the major areas of Catholic teaching and practice: spirituality, Christology, church, sacraments, biblical interpretation, ethics.
 This course surveys both the historical roots of the Catholic tradition and the views of contemporary theologians.
-Prerequisite: THL 101. - THL 261.
+Prerequisite: THL 101.

+THL 261.
 World Religions (3) (D) H A survey course covering the major world religions, such as Animism, Buddhism, Christianity, Confucianism, Hinduism, Islam, Judaism, and Taoism.
 Prerequisite: THL 101.